 Around St. Patrick’s Day, someone at work mentioned that the odds of finding a four-leaf clover are something like 1 in 10,000.
 I have no idea if that’s accurate.
 I just know two things.

 1.)
-I don’t think I ever found one in my life.
+I don’t think I’ve ever found one in my life.

 2.)
-My mother-in-law Betty, on the other hand, found them all the time.
+My mother-in-law Betty found them all the time.

-Before every one of Karry’s nephew’s baseball games, Betty would arrive at the ball field early and, like magic, pluck a four-leaf clover from the grass and give it to Justin before warm-ups.
-He’d tuck ‘em in the inside ring of his ballcap.
-By the end of the season, his cap would be lined with four-leaf-clovers like Stargell Stars.
+Before every one of Karry’s nephew’s baseball games, Betty would arrive at the ball field early and, pluck a four-leaf clover from the grass and give it to Justin before warm-ups.
+He tucked ‘em in the inside ring of his ballcap.
+By the end of the season, his cap was lined with four-leaf-clovers like Stargell Stars.
 Though I never asked him, I bet he felt invincible taking the field.